Social security contributions

 Tax on the increase of urban land value

-When urban properties are transferred, a local tax is levied on the theoretical increase of the value of the property (tax on the increase of urban land value).
+When urban properties are transferred, a local tax is levied on the theoretical increase of the property's value (tax on the increase of urban land value).
 The taxable base for the calculation of the tax takes into account the rateable value of the property and the duration of ownership.

 The tax is paid by the transferor of the property (provided that the transfer is not a donation).